-Regularly check your car’s oil levels and especially before a long journey.
+Regularly check your car’s oil levels, especially before a long journey.
 Cars can get through up to a litre of oil every 1,000 miles, so it’s important to measure the level straight after you buy the car and at frequent intervals.
 Remove the dipstick, wipe it clean, put it back in and withdraw to see if it needs topping up or not.
 If you’re unsure where this is, check your car’s handbook, which will also tell you the correct specification of oil to use for topping up.

 3. Top up your windscreen wash

 Top up with a good concentration of water and windscreen wash.
-Depending on the season you will want to adapt the ratio, adding more screen wash in winter to stop it from freezing when the temperature drops.
+Depending on the season you’ll want to adapt the ratio, adding more screen wash in winter to stop it from freezing when the temperature drops.
 Never add washing up liquid or other household cleaners, as they can damage paintwork and metallic surfaces.

 4. Fill up with fuel